Single-unit study

 This unit builds on your existing knowledge of networks and systems administration.
 You will be introduced to technical knowledge and practical skills for managing network administration, including: (1) configuring addressing and routing with physical/virtual network devices, (2) installing/maintaining/troubleshooting network services on a Unix-like platform, and (3) preventing vulnerabilities/threats to network systems and proposing mitigation strategies to secure network infrastructure.
 CAB441 Network Security builds on this unit by extending your network administration skills to secure network application services.

-As a system administrator or information security professional you are expected to have an in depth understanding of a variety of network security controls, principles and analysis tools and their use in a wider cybersecurity context.
-In this unit you will learn these tools by building and testing a secure network in a virtualised environment in accordance with cybersecurity principles.
+As a system administrator or information security professional, you are expected to have an in-depth understanding of various network security controls, principles, and analysis tools and their use in a wider cybersecurity context.
+In this unit, you will analyse real-world security incidents and learn to use tools and protection measures to design, build, test and maintain an organisation’s security infrastructure that can effectively withstand cyber threats and fortify defenses.

 IFN509 Introduction to Data Science